alexa/alexa-auto-sdk/samples/cpp/README.md

 * Use your own custom information, taking note of the **Product ID**, as this information is required to confingure the Sample App.
 * Be sure to select **Automotive** from the **Product category** pull-down.

-When you follow the instructions to [set up your security profile](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product.html#set-up-your-security-profile), generate a **Client ID** and take note of it, as this information is required to confingure the Sample App.
+When you follow the instructions to [set up your security profile](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product.html#set-up-your-security-profile), generate a **Client ID** and take note of it, as this information is required to configure the Sample App.

 ### Optional device capabilities

 In order to use certain optional Alexa Auto SDK functionality (for example, AmazonLite Wake Word, Alexa Communications, Local Voice Control (LVC), and Device Client Metrics (DCM)) with the Sample App, your product must be placed on the allow list by Amazon.
-Copy the product's **Amazon ID** from the Developer Console and follow the directions on the [Need Help?](../../NEED_HELP.md#requesting-additional-functionality) page.
+Copy the product's **Amazon ID** from the Developer Console and follow the directions on the [Need Help?](https://alexa.github.io/alexa-auto-sdk/docs/help) page.

 >**Note:** Most of the commands that follow are meant to be run from this `alexa-auto-sdk` directory.

 ## Build and Run the Sample App

-Before you build and run the Sample App, it is recommended that you first review and understand how to [build Auto SDK](../../BUILDING.md).
+Before you build and run the Sample App, it is recommended that you first review and understand how to [build Auto SDK](https://alexa.github.io/alexa-auto-sdk/docs/native/building).
 The Sample App can be built by using the Auto SDK Builder Tool, or by using Conan to build the Auto SDK and Sample App packages directly.
 Each option is described in more detail in this section.

 ### Build using Builder Tool